rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 In an MPI implementation, main function will usually contain an `if` statement that determines whether the rank is the manager or a worker.
-The manager can execute a completely different code from the workers or the manager can execute the same partial code as the workers once the managerial part of the code is done.
+The manager can execute a completely different code from the workers, or the manager can execute the same partial code as the workers once the managerial part of the code is done.
 It depends whether the managerial load takes a lot of time to finish or not.
 Idling is a waste in parallel computing!

-Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if adminstrative works need a lot of information (there is a similarity to a real life).
-This can happen if the manager needs to send the smaller databases (divided from the one big databases) to the worker ranks.
-But this is a waste of resources and is not a suitable solution for EP problem.
-Instead, it's better to have a parallel file system so that each worker ranks can access the necessary part of the big databases independently.
+Because every worker rank needs to communicate with the manager, the bandwidth of the manager rank can become a bottleneck if adminstrative work needs a lot of information (as we can observe in real life).
+This can happen if the manager needs to send smaller databases (divided from one big database) to the worker ranks.
+This is a waste of resources and is not a suitable solution for an EP problem.
+Instead, it's better to have a parallel file system so that each worker rank can access the necessary part of the big database independently.

 ### General Parallel Problems (Non-EP Problems)

 As we discussed in the 2nd lesson, in general not all the parts of a serial code can be parallelized.
 So, one needs to identify which part of a serial code is parallelizable.
-In science and technology, many numerical computations can be defined on a regular structured data (e.g., partial differential equation on 3-D space using a finite difference method).
-In this case, one needs to consider how to decompose the domain so that many CPU's (or cores) can work in parallel.
+In science and technology, many numerical computations can be defined on a regular structured data (e.g., partial differential equations in a 3D space using a finite difference method).
+In this case, one needs to consider how to decompose the domain so that many CPUs (or cores) can work in parallel.

 #### Domain Decomposition